aamilonas/NotificationsApp/README.md

 - The gender of the "sender"
 - The sound of the notification (iMessage, tinder, snapchat, instagram)

-The intention to let users simulate being popular and having a active social life.
+The intention is to let users simulate being popular and having an active social life.
+Feel their phone erupt with people fighting for their attention

 Useful for first dates, and useful for people that want to appear like they have a lot going on. (think,,, first day of school at a new school)